Categories

 On Saturday, December 13 2025 from 4 PM to 6 PM (Eastern Time), Dark Room Ballet will be sponsoring an audio described dance film showcase, with contributions from at least 3 blind/VI choreographers, and including new audio described work from the American Ballet Theatre!

-We are still working out all the details, but this event will be free and open to all, and you can even register starting now, at the following link:
+We are now finalizing the details, but this event will be free and open to all, and you can register if you haven’t already at the following link:

 Zoom Registration Link for Yeah, It WAS Good!
 A Virtual Showcase Celebrating Audio Described Dance (Dec 13)